Childhood nutrition: Gateway to Adult Health

 Be watchful

-By being watchful you can prevent any nutritional deficiencies from setting in.
-Be on the lookout for any slightest change in your child’s activity: is your child getting tired frequently / are the grades dropping / is the child no more interested in sports and physical activity?
-If yes, the chances are high that the child might be suffering with some nutritional deficiencies.
+By being watchful, you can prevent any nutritional deficiencies from setting in.
+Be on the lookout for any slightest change in your child’s activity: is your child getting tired frequently / are the grades dropping/is the child no longer interested in sports and physical activity?
+If yes, the chances are high that the child might be suffering from some nutritional deficiencies.
 Get them checked and focus on providing those nutrients through diet or supplements.

-Childhood and adolescence are gateway to adult health.
-But children in this phase tend to ignore nutrition as they have less time and maybe do not know or care about the effects malnutrition (over as well as under nutrition) can have on their coming life.
-We as their guiding forces can however be the facilitators for their healthy diet and lifestyle.
+Childhood and adolescence are the gateway to adult health.
+But children in this phase tend to ignore nutrition as they have less time and maybe do not know or care about the effects malnutrition (over- as well as undernutrition) can have on their future life.
+We, as their guiding forces, can, however, be the facilitators for their healthy diet and lifestyle.